 3. Each player has three or four survey teams at his disposal.
 They are used to explore the map and report back on towns, hills, rivers or other features they discover.

 4. Start hexes area determined in the usual way by preference order.
 The GM will name the available start hexes when the blank map is sent out.
 Hexes at the top of the map or in the four corners are possibilities.
 The survey teams, and the track building, both start from the player's hex.

 5. There is one exploration only round (turn 1), six building rounds (turn 2-7) and six racing rounds (turns 8-13).
-Building and racing proceed as normal.
+Building and racing proceed as normal, with R12 being the last build and R11 the last discovery.
 In addition there is the Exploration Limit: This starts at a high number and reduces as the game progresses, the GM decides on the values according to the size of the map, for example: